Andrew Evans case: Under suspicion

 In June 1972 Andrew Evans was a 17-year-old soldier stationed at Whittington Barracks near Lichfield, Staffordshire, but having suffered an asthma attack he was awaiting discharge on medical grounds, and on 7 June, the evening Judith Roberts was killed he was a day away from handing in his uniform and returning home.
 A semi-literate, nervous and socially inadequate teenager, he had joined the Armed Forces in the hope of a career, and after his discharge was treated for depression, and prescribed valium for that condition.

 As part of the police investigation into the murder, soldiers residing at Whittington on 7 June were required to complete a form giving an account of their whereabouts for that evening, and providing references.
 Evans said that he had spent that evening at the barracks, giving the names of three other soldiers who could verify his presence there.
-However, police subsequently failed to trace one of the named soldiers, and discovered the remaining two had left the barracks prior to 7 June.
+However, police subsequently failed to trace one of the named soldiers, and discovered the remaining two had left the barracks before 7 June.
 Evans was questioned again in October by police who visited him at his grandmother's house.

 On the morning after that interview, Evans told his grandmother that he planned to visit the police station because he wished to see a picture of Judith, Evans having made this decision after having a dream in which he saw "a hazy combination of images of women's faces" which convinced him he was the killer.
 Although his grandmother advised him against such action, he subsequently presented himself to officers at Longton Police Station in a distressed state, where he made his request, telling them he had dreamt of Judith: "I keep seeing a face.
 I want to see a picture of her.
 I wonder if I've done it."